Documentation

 Conduct a Safety Check: Perform a final inspection to ensure everything is insulated and that there are no exposed wiring connections.

 If you have any further questions or need additional clarifications, feel free to go into the Discord and make a help thread or post on our Subreddit.
+Please also check out the Troubleshooting guide.

 Congratulations